 Lower calf pain when running often comes down to 1 of 3 issues:

-- Soleus muscle overload – a powerful muscle in the calf working too hard.
+- Soleus muscle overload (seen in adjacent MRI) – a powerful muscle in the calf working too hard.
 This muscle will overwork to brace the ankle on landing, so the overload is not associated with speed (ie. slow running will overload it just as much as faster running).

 - Upper Achilles tendon issue – the tendon protesting due to rapid or excessive loading.
 This could be due to a sudden change in loading or from underlying break down of the tendon.